 Measuring and understanding the effect of policies is now more important than ever in any field, from development to labour, from finance to education and beyond.
 The Geneva Summer School in “Policy Evaluation” offers students a comprehensive understanding of the most advanced techniques of policy evaluation through a powerful combination of theoretical classes and applied examples.

 The faculty is a mix of internationally renowned academics and policy analysts working in the most influential international organisations and public administrations from around the globe.

-Moreover, the course is open to both Master and PhD students from Universities and Research Institutions as well as to the staff of international organisations.
+Moreover, the course is open to both Master and PhD students from Universities and Research Institutions as well as to the staff of (inter)national and private organisations.
 The mix of academics and practitioners on both sides, i.e. teaching faculty and audience, is intended to mutually learn from each other and facilitate the networking between both sides.

 Equivalence of 3 ECTS

 Students will be provided with a Certificate of Completion for their course if they satisfy attendance.